Tips for preparing younger children for school

-• social stories: create stories together about starting school.
-Use pictures and simple language to explain routines like lining up, lunchtime, and fire drills
+• create stories together about starting school.
+Use pictures and simple language to explain routines like lining up, lunch time, and home time

-• maps and timetables: if your child struggles with changes and transitions, get a school map and highlight important locations.
+• get a map of the school and highlight important locations.
 Discuss the school timetable using pictures or visuals.
 Transition visits can be discussed and planned

-• routines: practice routines like putting on a uniform, packing a bag, and following a lunchtime schedule
+• practice routines like putting on the school uniform, packing the school bag, and following a lunchtime schedule

 • communication: